What is Comparative Fault in a Construction Accident in New York?

 Get High-Powered Legal Representation from a Proven NYC Construction Accident Attorney

-If you have suffered injuries in a construction accident in New York, you need an attorney who will fight aggressively to hold the negligent parties accountable for maximum damages.
-Michael S. Lamonsoff, "The Bull," at the Law Offices of Michael S. Lamonsoff, PLLC is that attorney.
+If you have suffered injuries in a construction accident in New York, you need an attorney who will aggressively fight to hold the negligent parties accountable for maximum damages.
+Michael S. Lamonsoff, "The Bull," at the Law Offices of Michael S. Lamonsoff, PLLC, is that attorney.

 As one of the prominent construction accident lawyers in New York City, he is licensed to practice law in all State Courts of New York and the Federal District Courts for the Southern and Eastern Districts of New York.
 He has been inducted to the Board of Directors of the New York State Trial Lawyers Association and has been consistently chosen for the coveted Super Lawyers membership.
 To schedule your free consultation, call us at 212-962-1020 or fill out this online contact form.